ItzKK03/Stock-Price-Predictor-By-KK/README.md

 The entire application is built with a clean, interactive user interface using Streamlit.

-After you upload your project, replace the link above with a screenshot of your running application!

 🚀 Core Features

 LSTM-Based Time-Series Forecasting: Utilizes a deep learning LSTM model to analyze historical price patterns and trends over the last 60 days.